-- Copy of degree of Indian blood - Copy of immunization record showing proof of two (2) MMR shots and
+- Copy of degree of Indian blood

-Check for catalog updates at www.uttc.edu Meningococcal is required, if age 21 or younger and/or residing in the dorms
+- Copy of immunization record showing proof of two (2) MMR shots and Meningococcal is required, if age 21 or younger and/or residing in the dorms

 - Copy of a photo ID with birth date

 - ACT test scores.
+UTTC offers

-UTTC will provide Accuplacer testing during orientation if applicant has not taken ACT test.
+Accuplacer testing if applicant has not taken ACT test.

 - A completed FAFSA application